entando/entando-docs/vuepress/docs/next/docs/releases/README.md

-# Release notes Entando 6.2.0
+# Entando 6.2.0 Release Notes

-## BUG FIXES AND NEW FEATURES
+## New Features and Major Fixes

 ### Infrastructure

-* Initial support for GKE/AKS/EKS deployments
+* Initial support for deployment on Google GKE, Azure AKS, and Amazon EKS.

-* k3s 1.8.X is now the official choice for development installations
+* k3s 1.8.X is now the official choice for developer installations

 * The only fully supported and tested production database is PostgreSQL at the moment

 * Entando now fully relies on Keycloak for identity management.
-Old native authentication is no longer supported.
+The previous native authentication is no longer supported.

 ### Security